If you are an artist but don’t know that just yet or

 Spirit wand – If you’ve ever felt that a magic wand might be helpful in your life, here’s your chance to create one of your very own.
 You will use sticks, yarn, feathers, shells, beads and more to create this special spirit wand.
 Meditative and fun, you will enjoy infusing your wand with an intention, a wish, or an affirmation.
 You will use journaling, poetry, meditation and a closing ritual to share the power of our wands.
 Be sure to bring any special charms or other items you might want to include.

 Mandala – The word “mandala” is from the classical Indian language of Sanskrit, loosely translated to mean circle.
 By focusing on the repetitive pattern, you might feel a sense of wholeness and well-being.
 You will work with a mandala pattern of your choice, and spend time personalizing it using paints, colored pencils, markers and more.

 Shrine – We will create a small shrine using a mixed media approach.
 Shrines often contain idols, relics, or other objects, so we will be thinking about a person, place, or thing that holds meaning for each of us.
-We will work with polymer clay, paints, mica powders, tiny charms and bling!
-The finished shrine will be truly eye-catching!
+We will work with wooden boxes, paints, collage, charms, beads, and more.
+The finished shrine will be truly meaningful and eye-catching!